 Our companions are all volunteers who have completed a comprehensive training programme at the hospice.
 Their training includes improving listening skills, developing an awareness of how illness affects everyone in different ways and learning how to best advise on the different hospice support that’s available.

-If you feel that you need to speak to someone outside of your support circle, our hospice companions offer time on a regular basis to visit and listen.
+If you feel that you need to speak to someone, our hospice companions offer time on a regular basis to visit and listen.

-Hospice companions can visit as a one-off, or they can arrange a time either weekly or fortnightly, depending on your particular needs.
+Hospice companions can visit as a one-off, or they can arrange a time convenient to you both.
 They can also support those closest to you by offering help and guidance, as well as allowing them time to take care of other tasks or errands.